BenjaSanchez/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a computational biologist passionate about understanding better biology using math and computers.
-I'm currently located in Copenhagen, Denmark, working as a postdoctoral researcher in DTU.
+I'm currently located in Copenhagen, Denmark, working as a research scientist in Chr.
+Hansen.
 Nice to meet you!